What is the Enterprise Service?

 What type of licence applies to Enterprise data?

-Enterprise data is provided under a bespoke Enterprise licence, not under CC BY-SA or ODbL.
+Enterprise data is provided under a bespoke Enterprise licence, not under ODbL.

 The licence allows internal, commercial, and customer-facing use without share-alike or attribution requirements.

-What is the difference between the Enterprise License and CC / ODbL licenses?
+What is the difference between the Enterprise License and ODbL licenses?

-CC BY-SA and ODbL licenses apply to OpenWeather’s self-service API subscriptions.
-They are open data licenses designed for broad reuse and transparency.
-These licenses allow commercial use, but they come with specific obligations, such as attribution, share-alike requirements, and limits on how derived datasets can be redistributed.
-They are governed by public, non-negotiable terms and are typically suitable for individuals, startups, research projects, and small teams that can operate under open-license conditions.
+ODbL license applies to OpenWeather’s self-service API subscriptions.
+They are public standard data licenses designed for broad reuse and transparency.
+These licenses allow commercial use, but they come with specific obligations, such as attribution.
+They are governed by public, non-negotiable terms and are typically suitable for individuals, startups, research projects, and small teams.

 In short:

-- CC / ODbL → open, public licenses with reuse obligations
+- ODbL → public licenses with non-negotiable obligations

 - Enterprise License → negotiated, procurement-ready license with controlled rights and guarantees